 Two years later, I came to accept myself as an HIV-positive person.
 Nobody would ever think or imagine that a pastor would have this virus.

 Although I am HIV-positive, my wife and children are all negative.
 This is what God has made possible in my life.
 If God wills me to go public and speak about HIV in front of the congregation, I am there.

-I remember the way Christian leaders treated people living with HIV and AIDS was unimaginable before I became HIV-positive.
+Before I became HIV-positive, I remember the way Christian leaders treated people living with HIV and AIDS.
+It was unimaginable.
 Now, as a person who has experience with the ministry, I feel that I should break my silence and speak out as an advocate for other people who face social stigma and discrimination.
-This is what I want to request of friends and family and my congregation: please, treat me as you have treated me before, do not discriminate against me.
+This is what I want to request of friends and family and my congregation: Please, treat me as you have treated me before.
+Do not discriminate against me.